When Hans Litten assigns

 © Hardy Pictures Limited

-United Kingdom, documentary, 60 min, Hardy Pictures, BBC, 2011, vf
+United Kingdom, documentary, 60 minutes, Hardy Pictures, BBC, 2011, vf

-Combining archival footage, testimonies from Litten’s relatives and interviews with historians and lawyers, this documentary reveals the immense audacity of the young lawyer, who in 1933 was sent to a concentration camp where he died.
+Combining archival footage, testimonies of Litten’s relatives and interviews with historians and lawyers, this documentary reveals the immense audacity of the young lawyer, who in 1933 was sent to a concentration camp where he died.

 As part of the Festival of Jewish Cultures